hkeasv/SpecFlowExamples/README.md

 # SpecFlowExamples
-A few examples of how to write features in Gherkin
+A few examples of how to write features in Gherkin and mathcing step definitions.

 AddExamples:
 Demonstrates Schenario Outline and Examples, which is Cucumber's way of doing data-driven testing.